abbylmm/fake_job_posting/project_fake_job.md

 -   Jenifer Mayang Jues (S2016572)

 # Introduction
+    In recent years, due to advancement in modern technology.
+New job advertising has become common issue.
+Fake job posting is becoming great concern for everyone.
+According to Habiba et all (2021), job advertisments which are fake and mostly willing to steal personal & professional information of job seekers instead of giving right jobs to them is known as job scam.
+This dataset contains 18k job description out of which about 800 are fake.
+The data consists of both textual information and meta-information about the jobs.

 # Initial Questions

 -   What are the significant features of classifying fake job postings